 This workshop will identify all relevant principles essential in having a true understanding of braille transcription of mathematical material 7 - 12.
 It will address the various braille code signs and modes at this level and give a comprehensive understanding of why things are brailled as they are when an almost identical item is brailled differently.
 The critical ingredient in producing accurate mathematical braille production is to have a clear understanding of “WHY” irrespective of how complex and “difficult” the Mathematics becomes.
 Once the important concepts are explained and clarified, the meaning and content will become “easy”!
 The workshop will give ample opportunity to ask questions and challenge your understanding with exciting “hands-on” the Perkins by producing numerous and typical examples.

-Completing the Unpacking the Code - Braille Mathematics in the Secondary years course will contribute 7 hours of NESA Registered PD addressing 1.1.2, 1.2.2, 1.6.2, 3.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Unpacking the Code - Braille Mathematics in the Secondary years will contribute 7 hours of NSW Education Standards Authority (NESA) Registered PD addressing 1.1.2, 1.2.2, 1.6.2, 3.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.